What is a more authentically Mexican drink than a margarita? Well, as it turns out, a lot of things!

 There is a lot of debate about where the first margarita originated, and most theories put its place of origin somewhere along the US-Mexico border, some in Mexico and some in Texas or California.

 Like Bloody Mary’s with a beer chaser?
 You’d probably like micheladas.
 An ice-cold lager beer with some extra spice, it’s the “day drink” of choice for many Mexicans.
 There are many different variations, but they usually include lime juice, salt, and some kind of hot sauce or chiles.
-In some places tomato juice or chamoy is added.
+In some places, tomato juice or chamoy is added.
 A gomichela is a michelada with gummy bears on top!

 Mezcal is the umbrella term for any spirit from the agave plant.
 Tequila, for example, is a mezcal, so it’s not surprising that mezcal is the national spirit of Mexico.
 Mezcal, unlike tequila, is usually made by roasting agave hearts in an in-ground pit, which gives the mezcal its signature smoky flavor.
-There are many places in central Mexico were you can see palenqueros in action making this traditional spirit and taste it afterwards.
+There are many places in central Mexico where you can see palenqueros in action making this traditional spirit and taste it afterwards.
 In the U.S., Mezcal can be found in most full-service liquor stores, as it has become more popular in the last few years.

 If mezcal is Mexico’s national spirit, the paloma can be considered Mexico’s quintessential cocktail.
 A cocktail-quality paloma includes fresh grapefruit juice and lime juice with tequila or mezcal.
 If you have fresh grapefruit you can try this recipe.
 If not, you can do what Mexican college students do: mix mezcal with a grapefruit soda like Squirt.
 It makes a refreshing drink for hot weather!
 When I was traveling in Mexico, this is what our guide brought us to enjoy when we were relaxing on a boat in Xochimilco and we definitely weren’t the only ones drinking it!